jmass-ggg/FarmTwin/README.md

 ## ⚠️ Accuracy & Limitations

-FarmTwin is a **decision-support tool**, not a replacement for laboratory soil tests or professional agronomic advice.
+FarmTwin is a **decision-support system**, not a replacement for laboratory soil testing, field measurements, or professional agronomic advice.

-Environmental datasets have different spatial resolutions and uncertainties.
-SoilGrids contains modeled soil estimates, weather forecasts can change, and satellite observations may be affected by cloud cover.
+Environmental datasets have different spatial resolutions and uncertainty.
+SoilGrids provides modeled soil properties, forecasts can change, and satellite observations can be affected by cloud cover and acquisition timing.

-FarmTwin reports available data and its quality rather than presenting uncertain or missing measurements as fact.
+FarmTwin reports data provenance and availability so uncertain or missing information is not presented as confirmed farm measurements.

 ---

 ## 🎯 Goal

-FarmTwin turns complex environmental data into answers farmers can actually use:
+FarmTwin's goal is to make environmental intelligence useful at the **individual farm level — anywhere supported environmental data is available**.

-> **What should I grow, when should I grow it, how much water might it need, and what climate risks should I prepare for?**
+> **What should I grow?
+When should I grow it?
+How much water might it need?
+And what environmental risks should I prepare for?**

 ---

 **FarmTwin — Understand your farm before you plant.**

-*Better decisions.
-Healthier farms.
-Greener Kenya.*
+*Better data.
+Better decisions.
+More resilient farms.*